ilovelogic/Pauli-Path-Method/README.md

 ## Architecture Overview

 1. **Core Classes**:
    - [PauliOperator](#pauli_operatorpy): Stores a Pauli operator, the list of all `PauliOperator` objects that can precede this operator in a legal Pauli path, and a list of those that can come after it.
 Can generate both of these lists.
-Each Pauli operator is represented as a list of strings, where each string is either 'I' or 'R'.
-'I' is the identity Pauli matrix and 'R' signifies a non-identity Pauli matrix.
+Each Pauli operator is represented as a list of strs, where each str represents which Pauli matrices can be at that particular index in the tensor product comprising the Pauli operator.
    - [PauliOpLayer](#pauli_op_layerpy): Keeps track of all the `PauliOperator` objects that can be the ith Pauli operator in a legal Pauli path, restricted by the circuit architecture and weight configuration.
 Uses two hash maps, one containing lists sorted according to which `PauliOperator` objects propagate backward to the same list of `PauliOperator` objects and one sorted according to which `PauliOperator` objects propagate forward to the same `PauliOperator` list.
    - [PauliPathTrav](#pauli_path_travpy): For traversing different possibile branches of our Pauli path.
 Builds a list of `PauliOpLayer` objects, where the ith `PauliOpLayer` in the list contains all the possibilities for the ith Pauli operator of the Pauli path.
    - [CircuitSim](#circuit_simpy): Constructs a list of all possible `PauliPathTrav` objects for a given circuit architecture and upperbound on Hamming weight.